SlideRuleEarth/sliderule/docs/rtd/source/user_guide/ICESat-2.rst

 The ancillary field parameters allow the user to request additional fields from the source datasets being subsetted.
 The ``"atl03_geo_fields"``, ``"atl03_ph_fields"``, and ``"atl08_fields"`` are used to specify additional fields in the ATL03 and ATL08 granules to be returned with the photon extent and ATL06-SR elevation responses.
 The ``"atl06_fields"`` is used to specify additional fields in the ATL06 granule for ATL06 subsetting requests.
 Each field provided by the user will result in a corresponding column added to the returned GeoDataFrame.
+Note: if a field is requested that is already present in the default GeoDataFrame, then the name of both fields will be changed to include a _x suffix for the default incusion of the field, and a _y for the ancillary inclusion of the field.
+In general, they should have the same value, but in some cases the ancillary field goes through different processing steps and may possibly contain a different value.

 * ``"atl03_geo_fields"``: fields in the "geolocation" and "geophys_corr" groups of the ATL03 granule
 * ``"atl03_ph_fields"``: fields in the "heights" group of the ATL03 granule